Sen. Graham Cares More About Trolls Than Section 230 (Comments on Online Content Policy Modernization Act)

 The Online Content Policy Modernization Act piggybacks on the CASE Act, which the Senate Judiciary Committee approved in September 2019.
 (It hasn’t proceeded to a Senate floor vote because Sen. Wyden has a hold on it).
 The CASE Act addresses the concern is that it’s too costly and complicated for independent copyright owners to enforce against small-scale infringers in federal court.
 These costs are necessary to provide industrial-grade adjudication processes that ensure due process and reach well-reasoned results.

 To lower barriers to court access, the CASE Act would create a kangaroo court in the Copyright Office for “low-stakes” copyright infringement cases.
 To reduce adjudication costs, the proposal would sacrifice the adjudication process integrity and due process.
 Defendants would have the burden to promptly “opt-out” of the kangaroo court.
-Assuming they get proper notice, anyone who understands the kangaroo court would immediately opt-out because CASE Act tips the scales too much towards copyright plaintiff.
+Assuming they get proper notice, anyone who understands the kangaroo court would immediately opt-out because CASE Act tips the scales too much towards copyright plaintiffs.
 Only clueless defendants would remain in the kangaroo court.

 Our federal courts are already clogged with many unmeritorious low-scale copyright lawsuits, many of which fail on a motion to dismiss.
 These junk lawsuits, and many new ones, would migrate to the Copyright Office kangaroo court, where they will have a greater chance of success.
 Defendants may not get proper notification of the suit, know how to defend their interests, or be willing to spend money on legal defense; and this makes the kangaroo court an excellent trolling venue for quick settlements.
 Is this really Congress’ top priority today?